danesparza/calendar-service/README.md

 Parameter       | Description
 ----------      | -----------
-authEmail       | Service account email address, as listed in your [Google Developer's console](https://console.developers.google.com) authSubject     | The email address to impersonate.
+authEmail       | The OAuth 2.0 [service account email address](https://developers.google.com/console/help/new/#serviceaccounts), as listed in your project in the [Google Developer's console](https://console.developers.google.com) authSubject     | The email address to impersonate.
 The request will be made on behalf of this account, so you need ownership of this user account keyFile         | The location of the PEM encoded keyfile to authenticate your service account port            | The port the service listens on.